adnissen/roam_jira_export/readme.md

 ![proof it worked at some point](./jiraexport.png)

-A chrome extension that exports the current page to JIRA text format and copies it to the clipboard.
+Javascript code block that exports the current Roam page to JIRA text format and copies it to the clipboard.
 Currently supports:

 * ```
     code blocks